Frestige/Orange-Ball/README.md

 ## Usage

-Download the files to build it on your own via Unity or use the pre builded versions in "Builds" (only iOS & Windows).
+Download the files to build it on your own via Unity or use the pre builded versions in the "Builds" folder in the v1.4 release (only iOS & Windows).

 If you build your own iOS files, don't forget to select the correct SDK (simulator or device) via player settings.